-2014 “House and Pet sitting”
+2014 House and Pet sitting

 I decided to start all over again, as this is my story from after September 2014; my “suitcase diaries”………..

-House and pet sitting is a great way to have a free stay, but it is also very time consuming.
-I have been a member of around 5 different house sitting websites and you have to check them a few times a day.
-If there is an interesting house sit in a country or area of your choice, you have to apply immediately, as often you are together with another 50 to 100 people or even more, if it is a popular country.
-In my case, I was totally dependent on house sitting jobs, as I had nowhere else to go.
-That made it rather stressful.
+‘House and pet sitting’ is a great way to have a free stay, but it is also very time-consuming.
+I have been a member of around 5 different house sitting websites and you need to check them a few times a day.
+If there is an interesting house sit in a country or area of your choice, it is best to apply immediately, as often you are together with another 50 people or more.
+In my case, I was totally dependent on ‘house sitting jobs’, as I had nowhere else to go.
+That made the situation rather stressful.
 You never know if you can find something for the next week or the next month and you have to try to combine sits in one country to avoid travel costs.
-Of course sometimes you can stay at the regular family or friends place, but as the famous expression tells you “fish starts smelling after 3 days”, it is the same with visitors……..
+Of course, sometimes you can stay at the regular family or friend’s place, but as the famous expression tells you “fish starts smelling after 3 days”, it is the same with visitors……..

-House sitting is really great, when you can choose your assignments dates and when you don’t mind to go to “Timbuktu”…..I had to work according to a “bucket list” and Timbuktu was not on that list!
+‘House sitting’ is also convenient when you can choose your assignments dates and when you don’t mind to go to “Timbuktu”.
+I had to work according to a bucket list and “Timbuktu” was not on it!
 So my choices were limited and my time also.

 This year went by so quickly!
-I travelled from Portugal to Spain by car in the winter, back to Ontario in Canada, then back to the Netherlands, enjoyed Springtime in between the bulbs, had an amazing time taking care of a Quinta with goats, ducks, Koi fish and chickens in Portugal.
-Again back to the Netherlands, then off to Costa Rica, looking after a Retreat in the jungle, very exciting and isolated……From Costa Rica to Merida, Mexico, where I spent quality time, soaking up the culture and diversity of the country.
-From Mexico, I travelled to the Rocky Mountains, Canada, where I took care of a very sweet dog, in a beautiful house, in gorgeous surroundings.
+I travelled by car from Portugal to Spain in the winter.
+After, I returned to Canada and then back to the Netherlands, where I enjoyed springtime in between the bulbs.
+In Portugal I had an amazing time taking care of a Quinta with goats, ducks, Koi Fish and chickens.
+Again back to the Netherlands, then off to Costa Rica, looking after a Yoga Retreat in the jungle; very exciting and isolated.
+From Costa Rica to Merida, Mexico, soaking up the culture and diversity of the country.
+From Mexico, I travelled to Canmore in Canada.
+There I took care of a very sweet dog, in a beautiful house on the banks of a wild river.